 Cases we can hear

-VCAT can review certain decisions to do with:
+VCAT can review certain decisions about:

 - electrical contractors – licences, registrations, disciplinary action and supply of electrical safety certificates [decisions under Part 3 of the Act]